 - Safe box

-The lunch and dinner menu, though not particularly imaginative, features dishes that are light, fresh and perfect for a summer evening - think pasta with local shrimps, Greek salads, sea bass with hazelnut and fennel.
-At sunset, head to the poolside bar for a zingy cocktail or a glass of delicate Greek wine (or perhaps a milkshake for the little ones) before ambling over to the restaurant for dinner.
+The lunch and dinner menu, understated but packed with flavour, features dishes that are light, fresh and perfect for a summer evening - we loved the taramas and shrimps with ouzo, and the kritharaki (a Greek orzo dish) was particularly delicious.
+At sunset, head to the poolside bar for a zingy cocktail or a glass of delicate - and great value - Greek wine (or perhaps a milkshake for the little ones).

 - Coffee maker